PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 methodological detail is needed in the main text) perhaps supplementary materials could be used to help keep things streamlined in the main text.

 > This was an oversight on my part, and I do apologize for this.
-The code was linked to the preprint version, and I did not checked that it was also linked in the main text.
+The code (under the FOSS MIT license) was linked to the preprint version, and I did not checked that it was also linked in the main text.
 The code is accessible on GitHub, as well as on OSF.io (a DOI is given in the main text).
 Following the changes requested by the reviewers, I have done a lot of refactoring, so the code should be easier to read.
+In addition, the code is now more efficient, although this does not remove the need for a cluster to reproduce the full experiments.

 "which is within the range of usually observed connectance values for empirical food webs" (line 135). "there is an almost 1:1 relationship between 𝜉 and